nistur/8080bf/Readme.md

 copied back over the original code.
 Unfortunately this means that all the JMP locations have to be retargetted, which is why this is currently broken.

+At this stage, the max size for the bf code is still set at 256B.
+This is just because I haven't tested it with anything larger yet.

+One small note is, because of lack of space required to do 16 bit calculations, the tape size is currently (temporarily) limited to 256 cells.
+The BF code can easily access past the bounds - there is no checking - however, there is no guarantee the cells will be zeroed.